How to Request Time Extensions in Construction Contracts

 Are You Entitled to Claim a Time Extension?

-- Legal issues are affecting the project’s completion or the contractor’s performance
+- Legal issues are affecting the project’s completion or the contractor’s performance.

-- The Owner asks for a delayed start
+- The owner asks for a delayed start.

-- Unusual or adverse weather conditions
+- Unusual or adverse weather conditions occur.

-- When the delays claim are caused by subcontractors
+- Delays caused by subcontractors

-- When there is insufficient or inadequate workforce
+- Insufficient or inadequate workforce

-How is the Process to Request a Time Extension
+The Process to Request a Time Extension

-A formal letter must be addressed to the Contract Administrator requesting the time extension and the reasons why those days should be added to the construction schedule.
+A formal letter must be addressed to the contract administrator requesting the time extension and the reasons why those days should be added to the construction schedule.

 Supporting Documents During the Claim Process

-- Indicate specific issue causing delays
+- Notice of specific issue causing delays

-- Exact amount of time being requested specifying working days or calendar days
+- Exact amount of time being requested, specifying working days or calendar days

 - Sketches, photographs, or pictures

-- Recommendations being given to Contract Administrator
+- Recommendations being given to the contract administrator

-- Alternative solutions presented to Contract Administrator
+- Alternative solutions presented to the contract administrator

 Additional Items to Consider During the Time Extension Request